aio-libs/aiozmq/docs/rpc.rst

     except ValueError as exc:
         log.exception(exc)

-The rule for exception translation is:
+The rules for exception translation are:

    * if remote method raises an exception --- server answers with *full exception class name* (like ``package.subpackage.MyError``) and *exception constructor arguments*